svengrav/appinsights-powershell/Readme.md

 - [AppInsights - PowerShell Gallery](https://www.powershellgallery.com/packages/AppInsights/)

 ## Features
-- Automatic capture of the extended host and command context and its parameters ([Extended PowerShell Context](#Extended PowerShell Context)).
+- Easy to start with ([Quickstart](#quickstart))
 - Natively supports PowerShell hashtables for properties and metrics.
 - Flexibility in the use of the Instrumentation Key.
   - Enables the Instrumentation Key to be stored as an Environment Variable.
+- Automatic capture of the extended host and command context and its parameters ([Extended PowerShell Context](#extended-powershell-context)).
-- Automatic and wide-ranging module tests.
+- The module has extensive and automatic tests.

 ## Quickstart